Tylergilbert913/Marked-Down/README.md

 ## Usage Information

-Fill out the statements and questions within the terminal and the README.md will then populate in your README.md file.
+Answer all the questions ans statements.

 ## Contributors